To think that you’d lose the one you love on the day she loved the most —

 The kind of woman she was, and the kind of God she trusted.

-It’s lost its grip, its forever sting on every heart and soul that believes.
+Death has lost its grip on every heart and soul that believes.

 So we know why it was to be that day.